Interactive-House-Smart-House-HKR-Grp3/Web_Interface_Code_Smart_House/README.md

 **Obs!: At this point we had no interaction related to the communication protocol, and if this situation continues for the next week, it might be considered as a risk of ambiguous or one sided communication ptotocol.**

-Next image presents a structural logic considdered for the web interface design.

 ![](Images/Screen%20Shot%202020-10-18%20at%204.38.18%20PM.png)